Arthritis Treatment

 • Found in the following products: Glycoflex, Cosequin, Sasha’s Blend, Glyde, Joint Guard and PAW Osteo-support

-• Provides strength to collagen fibres, increasing the quality of joint cartilage and capsular repair
+• Provides strength to collagen fibers, increasing the quality of joint cartilage and capsular repair.

-• Acts as precursor nutrients to form proteoglycans (an important component of joint cartilage)
+• Acts as precursor nutrients to form proteoglycans (a key component of joint cartilage)

 • Decreases cartilage destruction by inhibiting harmful substances and joint inflammation